+The Town, which was established in 1870, is located within the County of Oneida, New York.
 The Town is governed by the general laws of the State of New York and various local laws and ordinances.
 The Town Board is the legislative body responsible for the overall operations of the Town.
 The Supervisor serves as the Chief Executive Officer and as Chief Fiscal Officer of the Town.